 At first you will be a bit clumsy and your thoughts will be on how well you pick up and lay down the paint.

 After practicing you will become less aware of how you use the brush and this will give you complete concentration on arrangement, tones of color and perspective.

 Using the brush will become second nature to you, the same as learning most skills.

+Hands on, and you will soon learn how to be an artist.
 The best way to learn to use the brush is to get into it and paint lots of little pictures quickly.

 Don’t try to get everything right but just get the paint on quickly, to the best of your ability, and your skills will soon flourish.

 Do not try to paint a masterpiece till you can use the tools, just paint simple pictures.

 Do not waste time fiddling around with little brush strokes or sketching in before you paint.

 Use bold brush strokes, you will make mistakes, the brush is an extension of your hand, it takes time to acquire the skill and fiddling around painting and hoping for a miracle will not help.

 Exercise :- Try this, load the tip of a 1 inch house painting brush with paint (oil or acrylic or house paint if you wish) on a board, any board, about 18 inches wide, start from one side and paint crosses overlapping each other across the board.
 Stop and reload if the brush runs out of paint.